US At-Will Employment States — Guide for 2025

-Did you know that in the US you can be legally fired for any reason (or no reason at all) at any time?
+Did you know that in the US, you can be fired for any reason (or no reason at all) at any time?

-Employment in most US states is typically ‘at-will’, meaning an employer can fire an employee for any reason, without any warning.
-But, at the same time, an employee may resign from work under the same conditions.
-However, you can’t be let go for an illegal reason (e.g. reporting a sexual harassment at work).
+Employment in most US states is ‘at-will,’ meaning an employer can fire an employee for any reason without warning as long as the reason for termination is lawful.
+For instance, an employer can’t fire an employee for reporting sexual harassment at work.

 To help you understand how at-will employment works and your basic rights and limitations under this law, we’ve covered everything you need to know about: